xLPMG/machine-learning-compilers/docs/project_overview/03_user_guide.rst

 .. note::

     If you are already using Homebrew's GCC, that will work also, but you will have to adjust our Makefile.
-    It automatically switches to **LLVM** on macOS, because we could not figure out a stable way to distinguish between the default Apple Clang and Homebrew's GCC.
+    It automatically switches to **LLVM** on macOS, because we could not figure out a stable way to automatically distinguish between the default Apple Clang and Homebrew's GCC.

 Make (Build System)
 ===================================